pulumi/pulumi-hugo/themes/default/content/docs/guides/testing/unit.md

 },
   "project",
   "stack",
-  false, // Sets the flag `dryRun`, which is true at runtime during a preview.
+  false, // Sets the flag `dryRun`, which indicates if pulumi is running in preview mode.
 );
 ```